 Pasted collage-style on her mirror are two images from Rossetti’s The Bower Meadow.
 I think the lower cut-out of Jane Morris is also Astarte Syriaca.

 There is no Pre-Raphaelite painting in the screen cap above.
 But, come on!
-It’s very Pre-Raphaelite, reminiscent of a dryad?
+It’s very Pre-Raphaelite, reminiscent of an Evelyn De Morgan dryad.

 On the door is The Golden Stair by Sir Edward Coley Burne-Jones.
 To the right, on the wall, is another painting.
 There’s a glare, so I’m not entirely certain, but it looks like it could be from the Briar Rose/ Sleeping Beauty series (also Burne-Jones).